Home » PowerShell » Export Ad User to CSV in PowerShell

 Get-ADUser -Filter * -Properties * | Select Name, EMailAddress,DisplayName | Export-Csv D:\adusers-export.csv -NoTypeInformation

-In the above PowerShell script, the Get-AdUser Filter parameter gets ad users from the active directory and passes it to the second command through pipe operator (|)
+In the above PowerShell script, the Get-AdUser Filter parameter gets ad users from the active directory and passes it to the second command through the pipe operator (|)

-The second command uses Name, DisplayName, EmailAddress to export aduser email address from the active directory to the CSV file.
+The second command uses Name, DisplayName, and EmailAddress to export aduser email address from the active directory to the CSV file.

 Above script, export ad user multiple attributes to CSV file.